TreeGAN: Incorporating Class Hierarchy into Image Generation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we propose to generate images by leveraging the hierarchical relationship among classes.
+In this paper, we propose to generate high-fidelity images by leveraging the hierarchical relationship among classes.
 To achieve this goal, we propose TreeGAN, which takes a hierarchy of classes as inputs and generates an image set for each class in the hierarchy.
-We propose two ways for incorporating the class hierarchy: prior control and post constraint.
+We propose two ways for incorporating a class hierarchy: prior control and post constraint.
 In prior control, the class hierarchy is encoded and fed into the generator to generate image sets.
 In post constraint, when the hierarchy of image sets are generated, we use an offline-trained classifier to check whether the generated images are consistent with the class hierarchy.
 The image generator is trained to maximize this consistency.
+We propose a novel hierarchy-aware embedding method and a novel regularization method based on self-supervised learning.
+Experiments on various datasets demonstrate the effectiveness of our proposed methods.
 For future works, we will leverage other types of class-relationship, such as graph relationship, for image generation.
 We will develop prior control and post constraint approaches that are tailored to graphs.